Superstition (song): In popular culture

-Wonder appeared in Bud Light commercials that debuted during the Super Bowl in 2013.
-As part of the "It's only weird if it doesn't work" campaign, which showed superstitious fans acting compulsively in an effort to guide their teams to victory, Wonder appeared as a witch doctor in New Orleans (where the 2013 Super Bowl took place).
-These fans would perform numerous superstitious acts in order to receive good luck charms from him.
-The song "Superstition," specifically the beginning instrumental portion before Wonder's vocals kick in, plays throughout these commercials.
+Wonder appeared in Bud Light commercials that debuted during Super Bowl XLVII in 2013.
+As part of the "It's only weird if it doesn't work" campaign, which showed superstitious fans acting compulsively in an effort to guide their teams to victory, Wonder appeared as a witch doctor in New Orleans, where the game took place.
+The fans perform superstitious acts to receive good luck charms from him.
+The instrumental intro of "Superstition", before Wonder's vocals kick in, plays throughout the commercials.

+Sting and Stevie Wonder performed the song on January 30, 2025, at Intuit Dome in Inglewood, California, for FireAid to raise money for relief efforts for the January 2025 Southern California wildfires.